 The United States Parachute Association (USPA) is tasked with promoting safety in skydiving and setting the training and licensing standards for skydivers in the USA.
 Anyone wishing to skydive solo must start by enrolling in a training program which culminates in earning the initial “A” license from the USPA.
 Once an “A” license is obtained, skydivers can continue to advance in the sport by earning more advanced skydiving licenses and ratings.
 Read more about each of the USPA skydiving licenses below.

-As soon as you make a skydive (Tandem, IAD, or AFF) you are considered a skydive student!
-While on student status you can only jump with USPA rated AFF, IAD, or Tandem Instructors.
+As soon as you make a skydive (Tandem or AFF) you are considered a skydive student!
+While on student status you can only jump with USPA rated AFF or Tandem Instructors.

-After you graduate an AFF or IAD training progression, while still officially a student, you will be cleared to self-supervise your own jumps allowing you to skydive by yourself with USPA rated Coaches or with your Instructors.
+After you graduate from the AFF program, while still officially a student, you will be cleared to self-supervise your own jumps allowing you to skydive by yourself with USPA rated Coaches or with your Instructors.

 After you complete your A License Progression Card, you will now be considered a “Licensed” skydiver.
 This is where the real fun begins – jump solo, with groups, belly fly, freefly – you name it, the sky is yours!